 Openness and transparency

 Increasing the openness and transparency of the European Union has been one of Finland’s goals for a long time now.
-Active and clear communication and more transparent decision-making can bring the EU closer to the citizens, strengthen democracy and support the fight against disinformation.
+Active and clear communication and more transparent decision-making can bring the EU closer to its citizens, strengthen democracy and support the fight against disinformation.

 Finland’s Presidency of the Council of the European Union aims to improve the Council’s working methods to increase the transparency of decision-making.
 Other objectives include strengthening the implementation of better regulation principles and promoting the use of digital tools.